breatheco-de/content/src/content/lesson/what-is-javascript-learn-to-code-in-javascript.md

 Variables are not a new concept, anybody who knows math is familiar with the concept of variables.

 A variable is a container in which you can store any data.
-For example, you can have the following variable:
+Ex, you can have the following variable:

 ```javascript
 let age = 24;